Sitting: Phyllis Jenkins, Lauranne Sams, Betty Smith Williams and Ethelrine Shaw.

 NBNA is a non-profit organization incorporated on September 2, 1972 in the state of Ohio.

 NBNA is committed to excellence in education and conducts continuing education programs for nurses and allied health professionals throughout the year.
-The association provides annual scholarships for students.
+The association provides annual scholarships for student members.

 NBNA collaborates with private and public agencies/organizations that share common concerns for improving the health status of all people, particularly African Americans and other minority consumers.

-NBNA publishes its Newsletter four times a year: Spring, Summer, Fall, and Winter; and a Journal of NBNA twice a year: Spring/Summer and Fall/Winter.
+NBNA publishes its Newsletter four times a year: Spring, Summer, Fall, and Winter; and the Journal of NBNA twice a year: Spring/Summer and Fall/Winter.

-NBNA convenes an Annual National Institute and Conference.
-The National Black Nurses Association hosts an Annual Institute and Conference in the summer of each year.
-NBNA's Annual Institute and Conference features the most prominent speakers in nursing and health care.
+NBNA convenes an Annual Institute and Conference in the summer of each year.
+The Annual Institute and Conference features the most prominent speakers in nursing and health care.